Optimal differentially private kernel learning with random projection: Improved excess risk rates under additional conditions

-Although the bound in Theorem \ref{thm:dprp_cls_smooth} is independent of the source condition (Assumption~\ref{assump:source}), recent developments in kernel learning theory suggest that this independence may not hold in practice.
-The source condition becomes ineffective in this context because the loss function lacks sufficient curvature.
-Specifically, the source condition characterizes the regularity of the target function via the spectral structure of the integral operator $L$, but this structure is not effectively exploited when the loss is only convex and Lipschitz.
-However, recent works \citep{li2019towards,quantile,liu2025improved} have shown that many commonly used loss functions satisfy a refined curvature property known as local strong convexity. \begin{assumption}[Local strong convexity, \cite{li2019towards}] For a given data distribution $P_{X,Y}$, there exist $\mu>0$ and $R_{\mathrm{lsc}}>0$ such that
+Unlike in the squared loss setting, the source condition fails to improve the excess risk bound for Lipschitz-smooth losses.
+This is because such loss functions may lack sufficient curvature.
+Specifically, while the source condition characterizes the regularity of the target function via the spectral structure of the integral operator $L$, this structure cannot be effectively exploited when the loss is merely convex and Lipschitz.
+To address this, recent studies \citep{li2019towards, quantile, liu2025improved} have shown that many commonly used loss functions satisfy a refined curvature property known as local strong convexity. \begin{assumption}[Local strong convexity, \cite{li2019towards}] For a given data distribution $P_{X,Y}$, there exist $\mu>0$ and $R_{\mathrm{lsc}}>0$ such that

-for all $f\in \mathcal{H}_k$ satisfying $\lVert f-f_{\mathcal{H}_k}\rVert_{}\leq R_{\mathrm{lsc}}$. \end{assumption} The condition ensures that the risk function exhibits positive curvature in a neighborhood around the target function $f_{\mathcal{H}_k}$.
+for all $f\in L^2(P_X)$ satisfying $\lVert f-f_{\mathcal{H}_k}\rVert_{}\leq R_{\mathrm{lsc}}$. \end{assumption} The condition ensures that the risk function exhibits positive curvature in a neighborhood around the target function $f_{\mathcal{H}_k}$.
 Under this condition, significantly faster convergence rates can be achieved in the non-private setting.
 In the remainder of this section, we show that similar gains are possible under differential privacy as well.
 This suggests that, in practice, the privacy cost may be much smaller than the bound in Theorem~\ref{thm:dprp_cls_smooth} implies, provided that the loss function exhibits localized curvature near the optimum.